Working with data and files¶

 As an alternative to copying data back to your client machine, users may prefer to upload their data to a cloud-based object storage service instead.
 Flight Compute clusters include tools for accessing data stored in the AWS S3 object storage service, as well as the Dropbox cloud storage service and SWIFT compatible services.
 Benefits of using an object-based storage service include:

-- Data is kept safe and does not have to be independantly backed-up
+- Data is kept safe and does not have to be independently backed-up

 - Storage is easily scalable, with the ability for data to grow to practically any size